axiros/axblack/README.md

 Should you prefer them for private projects or find them in project policies, by any means, use the official black version then.

+Q: Why not rename black into axblack to allow coexistance?
+A: Because black is supported by [many](https://github.com/dense-analysis/ale/blob/master/doc/ale-python.txt ) tools, which rely on that name.
+Meaning you need seperate python environments in order to use both on one host.

 <details><summary>Changelog</summary>

+[2019-12-12 12:57]
+- Changed the exclude behaviour: When exclude given in .toml file we *always* respect it - even if a file is excplitely given on CLI for formats.

 [2019-11-24 11:21]
 - Set single_quotes as default in black.py `class File`, so that it works also